Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Introduction

-\textbf{Last iterate for Lipschitz (strongly) convex functions:} \citet{rakhlin2011making} is the first to show an expected $O(1/T)$ convergence for strongly convex functions.
+\textbf{Last iterate for Lipschitz (strongly) convex functions:} \citet{rakhlin2011making} is the first to show an in-expectation $O(1/T)$ convergence rate for strongly convex functions.
 But such a bound is obtained under the additional assumption, smoothness with respect to optimum\footnote{This means $\exists L>0$ such that $f(x)-f(x^{*})\leq\frac{L}{2}\|x-x^{*}\|^{2},\forall x\in\dom$ where $x^{*}\in\argmin_{x\in\dom}f(x)$.}, meaning their result does not hold in general.
-Later on, \citet{shamir2013stochastic} proves the first expected last-iterate rates $O(\log T/\sqrt{T})$ and $O(\log T/T)$ for convex and strongly convex objectives, respectively.
-The high-probability bounds turn out to be much harder than the expected rates.
-After several years, \citet{harvey2019tight} is the first to establish a high-probability bound in the rate of $O(\log(1/\delta)\log T/\sqrt{T})$ and $O(\log(1/\delta)\log T/T)$ for convex and strongly convex problems where $\delta$ is the probability of failure.
+Later on, \citet{pmlr-v28-shamir13} proves the first in-expectation last-iterate rates $O(\log T/\sqrt{T})$ and $O(\log T/T)$ for convex and strongly convex objectives, respectively.
+The high-probability bounds turn out to be much harder than the in-expectation rates.
+After several years, \citet{pmlr-v99-harvey19a} is the first to establish a high-probability bound in the rate of $O(\log(1/\delta)\log T/\sqrt{T})$ and $O(\log(1/\delta)\log T/T)$ for convex and strongly convex problems where $\delta$ is the probability of failure.
 Afterward, \citet{doi:10.1137/19M128908X} improves the previous two rates to $O(\sqrt{\log(1/\delta)/T})$ and $O(\log(1/\delta)/T)$ but with a non-standard step size schedule.
-They also prove the expected rates $O(1/\sqrt{T})$ and $O(1/T)$ under the new step size.
+They also prove the rates $O(1/\sqrt{T})$ and $O(1/T)$ in expectation under the new step size.

 However, a main drawback for the general convex case in all the above papers is requiring a compact domain.
-To our best knowledge, \citet{orabona2020blog} is the first and the only work showing how to shave off this restriction, and thereby obtains an expected $O(\log T/\sqrt{T})$ rate for general domains yet it is unclear whether his proof can be extended to the high-probability case or not.
-Until recently, \citet{zamani2023exact} exhibits a new proof on how to obtain the convergence rate for the last iterate but only for the deterministic case.
+To our best knowledge, \citet{orabona2020blog} is the first and the only work showing how to shave off this restriction, and thereby obtains an $O(\log T/\sqrt{T})$ rate in expectation for general domains yet it is unclear whether his proof can be extended to the high-probability case or not.
+Until recently, \citet{doi:10.1137/24M1717762} exhibits a new proof on how to obtain the convergence rate for the last iterate but only for the deterministic case.
 Lastly, we would like to mention that all of these prior results are built for a non-composite objective $f(x)$ with the standard Euclidean norm.